Rachnerd/chat-app/README.md

 ###### Are there any alternatives to this?
 Yes Redux (ngstore for Angular 2).
 This framework creates a single state that makes state management even easier.
-Unfortunately Redux is out of scope for this workshop, but definitly worth mentioning.
+Unfortunately Redux is out of scope for this workshop, but definitely worth mentioning.

 #### 3.7 Get rid of the hardcoded url by using provide.